 If your medical expenses exceed $10,000 and you wish to file a lawsuit, consult an attorney before proceeding.
 An experienced auto accident attorney like Jesse Davidson can guide you through the process, ensuring you don’t miss deadlines, file your paperwork correctly, and ask for an appropriate settlement.
 Without an attorney, accident victims may underestimate their costs or forget to include pain and suffering in their damages.

-Contact the Law Firm of Jesse Davidson, P.A.
+Contact the Law Firm of JD Injury Law

 Whether you need help getting your PIP insurance company to reimburse you after an accident, or you want to file a lawsuit against the driver at fault to cover your medical expenses, Jesse Davidson, Personal Injury Attorney, can help.
 With over a decade of experience helping Floridians win lawsuits, he can help you get your compensation, allowing you to focus on healing and getting back to your life.